-Join Marissa Martino interview one of her favorite mentors in the animal training industry, author of Plenty in Life is Free, Kathy Sdao.
-During the episode, they discuss what Nonviolent Communication (NVC) is and how we can use these principles when communicating with our canines and our loved ones.
+Join me on this episode of the Paws & Reward Podcast as I interview one of her favorite mentors in the animal training industry, author of Plenty in Life is Free, Kathy Sdao.
+During the episode, we discuss what Nonviolent Communication (NVC) is and how we can use nonviolent communication with dogs to build connection.

-When training dogs (and people), both Marissa and Kathy subscribe to a philosophy rooted in least intrusive, minimally aversive (LIMA) methods.
-They strive to approach all learners, both human and canine, with this approach.
-NVC resonates with them so much as it parallels and complements this shared philosophy when it comes to communicating and training with our dogs.
-Nonviolent communication for everyone!
+When training dogs (and people), both Kathy and I subscribe to a philosophy rooted in least intrusive, minimally aversive (LIMA) methods.
+We strive to approach all learners, both human and canine, with this LIMA approach.

-There are 4 skills when practicing nonviolent communication:
+There are 4 skills when practicing nonviolent communication with dogs (and everyone):

 - Observing: What are the facts about this situation?

-- Noticing your feelings without judgement or stories: What comes up for you?
+- Noticing your feelings without judgment or stories: What comes up for you?
 Is that the whole truth?